Ut wisi enim ad minim veniam, quis laore nostrud exerci tation ulm hedi corper turet suscipit lobortis nisl ut

 • Provide relevant strengthening exercises to assist with developing equal strength among both sides

 Another key component of Olympic lifting is the relationship between core engagement and stability through the proximal portion of the extremities.
 Weakness and latent activation of the muscles that stabilise the trunk can be made apparent when observing both Olympic and power lifts and in most instances has a flow on affect to the extremities.
 Inability to appropriately engage the core can lead to the development of poor muscle recruitment patterns which translate directly into every day functional movements such as squatting.
-Furthermore weak pelvic stabilisers and weak scapula stabilisers can also make one more susceptible to injury whilst performing high velocity complex movements such as the snatch and clean and jerk.
+Furthermore, weak pelvic stabilisers and weak scapula stabilisers can also make one more susceptible to injury whilst performing high velocity complex movements such as the snatch and clean and jerk.

-As physio’s it is our goal to encourage and teach correct movement patterns and address any areas that may be lacking due to strength discrepancies, muscle overactivity, reduced muscle length, reduced mobility or poor positional sense.
+As physiotherapists, it is our goal to encourage and teach correct movement patterns and address any areas that may be lacking due to strength discrepancies, muscle overactivity, reduced muscle length, reduced mobility or poor positional sense.

-Other sports medicine and sports physiotherpy services we provide:
+Other sports medicine and sports physiotherapy services we provide:

 Ballet